 K-6 Physical Education

-Mr. Darin Wallace teaches K-6 PE and is the coach for basketball and tennis here at Northwest Arkansas Classical Academy.
+Coach Wallace teaches K-6 PE, 7th grade AR History and computer classes, and is the boys head coach for basketball at Northwest Arkansas Classical Academy.
+Coach Wallace is in his fourth year teaching and made the career change with over 12 years in the medical field working as a Business Development Manager and later Chief Information Officer for a Federally Qualified Health Center.
 He attended high school at Hot Springs Lakeside and was awarded All-State in Basketball and Tennis, won a state championship in basketball, and also played in the 2000 Arkansas All-Star Basketball Game.
-After high school he earned an academic scholarship to college and received his bachelor’s degree in Kinesiology from Louisiana State University in 2005.
-Mr. Wallace is now a highly qualified teacher in PE with a license to teach PE and Math in Arkansas and holds the AAA/NFHS AIC Basketball and Tennis Coach’s endorsement.
-Mr. Wallace has recently enrolled at University of Arkansas into the Masters of Education program for Physical Education.
+After high school, he earned an academic scholarship then received his bachelor’s degree in Kinesiology from Louisiana State University in 2005.
+Coach Wallace is now a highly qualified teacher with a license to teach PE and Math in Arkansas and holds the AAA/NFHS AIC Basketball and Tennis Coach’s endorsement.
+Coach Wallace will graduate (summer 2021) from the University of Arkansas with a Masters of Education.
 His hobbies and interests include attending Fellowship Bible Church, basketball, football, golf, tennis, rock climbing and kayaking.
 Outside of school, Coach Wallace enjoys traveling and spending time outdoors with his family.
-He has been married to Doreen Wallace and their two boys, Liam and Kai Wallace, attend Northwest Arkansas Classical Academy.
+He has been married to Doreen Wallace for 10 years and their two boys, Liam and Kai Wallace, attend Northwest Arkansas Classical Academy.

 Mr. Clay Little has been the K-8 art instructor at Northwest Arkansas Classical Academy since its founding in 2013.
 He has a B.F.A in Studio Art from Oklahoma Baptist University in Shawnee, Oklahoma.
 Prior to his teaching career, Mr. Little worked in the museum field as a Senior Preparator for 8 years at institutions in both Oklahoma and Arkansas, including Crystal Bridges Museum of American Art.
 Together with his wife, Lacy Little, they have two sons, Everest and Elliott.
 Outside of school, Mr. Little enjoys rock climbing, listening to podcasts, rooting for the OKC Thunder, and spending time with his family.